pownjs/buster/README.md

 * Curses mode - preview in nice curses table
 * Export - ability to serialise request and responses
 * Support for HTTP/2 - should be available soon
+* Split the blessed UI in a separate thread
 * Support for request pipelining and other paralel options - see @pown/request